 Provide a safe atmosphere where the youth and families can be reconciled as a family unit and with God.

-James and Vanhella Collier are the Founder and Co- Founder of Secure The Bridge Network (STBN).
-Secure The Bridge Network was birth out of a volunteer Christian Evangelism Outreach Juvenile Ministry at the Pima County Juvenile Court (Detention Center), which was started by James and Vanhella.
+James and Vanhella Collier are the Founder and Co- Founders of Secure The Bridge Network (STBN).
+They started a Juvenile Ministry at the Pima County Juvenile Court (Detention Center), through their local church.
 During their first visit, the youth raised the question several times “how do I get out of this because when I get out of here, I have to go back to the same environment”?

-Vanhella left burdened and moved with compassion.
-Vanhella’s spirit was troubled the entire weekend.
+Vanhella felt their hopelessness and God placed a burden upon her heart .
+Vanhella's spirit was troubled the entire weekend.
 She knew in her heart that sharing the Gospel of Jesus Christ was not enough and that a need had to be met.
 That following Monday, all day long she continued to hear their voices crying out for help.
 Her heart ached even more.

 As soon as Vanhella returned home from work, she immediately fell to her knees, praying and weeping; crying out to the Lord asking how and what she could do to help?
 She kept saying we (meaning the community) “we have to find a way to secure the bridge for these young people”.
 She kept repeating this and at that point the Holy Spirit revealed to her this would be the name for an organization Secure The Bridge Network.
 As her eyes were filled with tears, she anxiously began looking for paper to write down this vision.
 She wanted to capture everything God’s Spirit was prompting her to write.
 Before she knew it, she had a name and three pages of notes.
 After this experience Vanhella realized God was calling her and her husband James to a higher calling.
 Secure the Bridge Network is a vision birth and inspired by God.
 He has a plan, hope and a future for our youth.